custom-computing-ic/fastc/README.md

 fastc -Iinclude/ test/testRTMStatic/maxc/RTM.c
 ~~~

-This will generate MaxJ design files from the specified FAST design file (which can contain one or multiple kernels).
+This will generate MaxJ files from the specified FAST file.

 (NOTE!
 MaxCompiler Manager generation is not currently supported.)

-Please check the [wiki](https://github.com/paul-g/fastc/wiki) to get started!